-Finally, this manual will unfold around the assumption that the way in which God has seen fit to expand the OPC and increase the number of its congregations will continue to be the normal method employed by us in our church planting efforts.
-For more than a decade, that method has been that a group of committed believers is raised up by the efforts of a regional home missionary, or by the efforts of a local pastor along with his session and his congregation, or even by divine intervention apart from the efforts of a local session or presbytery.
+Finally, this manual will unfold around the assumption that the way in which God has seen fit to expand the OPC and increase the number of its congregations will be the normal method employed by us in our church planting efforts.
+For almost a decade, that method has been that a group of committed believers is raised up by the efforts of a regional home missionary, or by the efforts of a local pastor along with his session and his congregation, or even by divine intervention apart from the efforts of a local session or presbytery.
 By whatever means these groups come to us, they are embraced by sessions and presbyteries and assisted with the beginning of worship services and other ministries.
+They are provided with elders on loan (in some cases, with the entire session of an OP congregation) to be their shepherds and overseers.
+And as the young congregation develops over a period of between three and twelve months, an evangelist is found to be their organizing pastor.
+It is readily admitted that this is not the only way to begin a new Presbyterian and Reformed church.
+But it is the method God has used to expand the OPC and the one which will be assumed throughout the pages of this manual.